 Fitz Gary, viola & co-founder

-Selected as a 2013-2014 Fulbright Scholar, Fitz studied with Barbara Westphal at the Musikhochschlule Lübeck in Germany.
+Selected as a 2013-2014 Fulbright Scholar, Fitz studied with Barbara Westphal at the Lübeck Musikhochschlule in Germany.
 The school subsequently awarded him the prestigious 2014-2015 DAAD prize for an outstanding international student, as well as his second masters degree.
-While in Germany, Fitz performed with the NDR Sinfonieorchester (Elbphilharmonie) in Hamburg.
+While in Germany, Fitz completed the Akademie with the Grammy-Award-winning NDR Sinfonieorchester (Elbphilharmonie) in Hamburg.

 Jinjoo Cho, violin